Dharma Library

 Bumping up Against Ourselves

-Eddy Street |The spiritual path is seldom if ever straightforward.
+The spiritual path is seldom if ever straightforward.
 When we embark on our spiritual quest, we naturally engage the nature of the person that we are with the tasks that will present themselves to us along the way.
 The trials, tribulations and obstacles along the path are not an inherent element of the path itself but are the outcome of the way we personally interact with the requirements involved…

 -

-Hearing Photos: an Exploration by Eddy Street and Rob Stratton
+Hearing Photographs.
+Eddy Street and Rob Stratton

-Eddy Street and Rob Stratton |Rob has managed to earn a living in photography as a 'professional' while Eddy has the interest of an 'amateur'.
+Rob has managed to earn a living in photography as a 'professional' while Eddy has the interest of an 'amateur'.
 They frequently discuss their shared involvement in this activity.

 How extraordinary!
 How extraordinary!